Frontend Testing Strategies That Actually Work in 2026

 - Treat flakiness as a production bug in the suite

-The Testing Trophy, Not the Pyramid
+Frontend Testing Strategies: The Trophy, Not the Pyramid

 - Static Analysis (TypeScript + ESLint) — catches typos and type errors